 We feel strongly that it is our collective responsibility to focus on the facts and to act with common sense and sound judgment.
 We are here to address questions and concern regarding the current status of the Coronavirus in the Sun Valley area.
 If you have questions do not hesitate to email us at ([email protected]).

-- Our Valley is committed to increasing frequency of our best hygiene practices outlined by the CDC, as well as state and municipal governments.
+Our Valley is committed to increasing frequency of our best hygiene practices outlined by the CDC, as well as state and municipal governments.
+While you’re here, wear the required face coverings in public places, keep your distance and sanitize your hands.

 - If you need to call after hours, contact 208-381-9000